 2.1.2 Results of discharge monitoring

-A sample of the skimmer pit discharge was collected on one occasion during this monitoring period.
+A sample of the skimmer pit discharge was collected on two occasions during the monitoring period.
 The sample was collected from monitoring location IND001046 (Photo 4).
 The results of the monitoring are provided in Table 3 below.